rmnscnce/ntfs3/README.md

 This **unofficial** out-of-tree module is tested to be compatible with Linux kernel 5.8 and later

 ## Disclaimers
-Authorship and copyright are held by Paragon Software GmbH, while [rmnscnce](https://www.github.com/rmnscnce) is the maintainer of this "port"
+Authorship and copyright are held by Paragon Software GmbH, while [rmnscnce](https://www.github.com/rmnscnce) is the maintainer of this "port", along with other contributors

 ## Installation
 #### Standard